teambtcmap/btcmap-wiki/src/api/reports.md

 ## Data

 The `reports` endpoint contains an array of report objects.
-Each report covers a time period of 24 hours.
-The latest report is updated every 10 minutes and historical reports are immutable.
+Each report covers a time period of 24 hours and historical reports are immutable.
 Reports for the entire BTC Map dataset will have an `area_id` of an empty string `""`.
 [Area](areas.html) specific reports will have a value in this field.

 ## Example